lucasvsclls/C-Studies/README.md

-# For Structure Study
+For Structure Study
- Here my 'for' structure studies will be stored
+This repository contains my studies on the 'for' loop structure.

+The exercises included here are based on algorithm exercise lists provided by my university.